cosmos/interchain-security/docs/docs/features/key-assignment.md

 gaiad query provider validator-provider-key <consumer-chain-id> consumervalcons1e....123asdnoaisdao
 ```

 You must use a `valcons` address.
-You can obtain it by querying your node on the consumer `consumerd tendermint show-address`
+You can obtain it by querying your node on the consumer `consumer tendermint show-address`

 ## Changing a key